ericleasemorgan/reader-toolbox/README.md

 ## Description and background

-The Reader Toolbox -- run from the command-line as ``rdr`` -- is designed to interact with Distant Reader study carrels.
-Using the Toolbox you can things such as but not limited to:
+The Reader Toolbox -- run from the command-line as ``rdr`` -- is designed to create and interact with Distant Reader study carrels.
+Using the Toolbox you can do things such as but not limited to:

    * search and browse the collection of more than 3,000 publicly available study carrels
    * download study carrels from the public collection and add them to your own collection